Expand Your Mind

 Over time, the wires that connected the battery to the little-motorized wheels on the bottom came loose until it finally just disconnected and I couldn’t fix it.
 No more lights and sound.
 Being the little thinker I thought I was; I figured, “It just needs power.
 Let’s give it some power.”
 I completely disconnected the red and white wires from the battery and stuck it in the electrical socket.

-Luckily, no damage to your truly but the same couldn’t be said about good ol’ Larry Wilcox.
+Luckily, no damage to yours truly but the same couldn’t be said about good ol’ Larry Wilcox.
 His bike was now scorched and slightly melted.

 That inquisitive mind turned into a thirst for knowledge.
 Now, during my free time, of which there won’t be much soon, I try to teach myself something new.
 If it’s learning new riffs on the guitar, code websites, be a better photographer, edit audio and video, graphic design, new marketing techniques, the Bible, anything, I’m always trying to learn.

 The internet has made learning so incredibly easy.
-If it existed back then as it does today, I could have easily seen that my idea wouldn’t have worked.
-One resource that I love is Lynda.com.
+If it existed back then as it does today, I could have easily seen that my idea wouldn’t have worked .
+One resource that I love is lynda.com .
 I’ve taught myself so much on Lynda.
 Usually, it costs $20 a month for a subscription, but if you go through your local library, you can access it for free.
-Not go to the library and use it, I mean get a free account you can use anywhere.
+Not go to the library and use it, I mean get a free account and use it anywhere .
 It’s incredible and I recommend it to anyone.

 We’ll soon be attending a birthing class and I’m hopeful that’s going to flip the switch for me.